AHIRAJ-K/Portfolio/README.md

 GitHub: github.com/AHIRAJ-K

+---

 ## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+---

-AI is a supportive tool, not an adversary—helping streamline backend tasks so I can devote more energy to crafting unique, user-centered designs.
+***AI is a supportive tool, not an adversary—helping streamline backend tasks so I can devote more energy to crafting unique, user-centered designs.***